Delaware Sexual Abuse Lawyers Providing Help to Victims

 - Faith leaders, clergy members, youth group organizers, or others within religious organizations

-- Politicians, law enforcement, or others holding public offices
+- Politicians, law enforcement, or others holding positions of authority

 - Managers or supervisors